TrigXploit/Obsidoan-Learning/Certifikater/eJPT/Assessment Methodologies/Information Gathering.md

 https://netcraft.com

 ### Vid 1 - Website Recon & Footprinting
+The video shows the website for passive scanning https://hackersploit.org along with some of ways to get basic information on a target

+f.eks. commands host command ` host Ip-Address || url-address`
+*Note:* if there are more then 2 addresses the address is probably using a [[Proxy web servers|proxy server]]

+another is the

 ### Vid 2 - WhoIs Enumeration
 when trying to gather information silently host is a good way to obtain the